 Within these categories we have a host of sponsored awards that reward a large spectrum of the Working Scientifically, Working Technologically and Working Mathematically skills outlined in the respective NSW syllabuses.

-Thanks to Sebel Furniture, our Principal sponsor, with added support from major sponsors, the Intel Foundation, Sapphire Foundation and the Department of Industry, Innovation and Science, we sent our top seven Year 9-12 projects to the 2018 Intel International Science and Engineering Fair (ISEF) in Pittsburgh (May 2018).
-The Broadcom Foundation is also sponsored a Year 7-8 student to attend the Broadcom MASTERS International program which ran in collaboration with ISEF in Pittsburgh (May 2018).
+Thanks to Sebel Furniture, our past Principal sponsor, with added support from major sponsors, the Intel Foundation, Sapphire Foundation and the Department of Industry, Innovation and Science, we sent our top seven Year 9-12 projects to the 2018 Intel International Science and Engineering Fair (ISEF) in Pittsburgh (May 2018).
+The Broadcom Foundation also sponsored a Year 7-8 student to attend the Broadcom MASTERS International program which ran in collaboration with ISEF in Pittsburgh (May 2018).

 Our ISEF delegation in 2018 also included the first Rural Young Scientist delegation of 2 projects and the Rural Young Scientist Teacher awardee and chaperone.